Will H. Hays: Career

-From 1900 to 1918, Hays served in a plethora of positions representing the Republican Party in various capacities within his home state of Indiana, beginning with his tenure on the 3rd Precinct Republican Committee.
+From 1900 to 1918, Hays served in a variety of positions representing the Republican Party in various capacities within his home state of Indiana, beginning with his tenure on the 3rd Precinct Republican Committee.

 He was the manager of Warren G. Harding's successful campaign for the Presidency of the United States in the 1920 election and was subsequently appointed Postmaster General.
-While serving in the Harding Administration, he became peripherally involved in the Teapot Dome scandal.
+While serving in the Harding Administration, he became involved in the Teapot Dome scandal.

 Teapot Dome scandal

 The oilman Harry Ford Sinclair devised a scheme in which twenty-five cents was diverted from the sale of every barrel of oil sold from the oil field leases that were the focus of the Teapot Dome scandal.
 Sinclair testified that he "loaned" Will H. Hays, then-chairman of the Republican National Committee, $185,000 worth of Liberty Bonds, later getting back $100,000.
 Sinclair also gave Hays $75,000 as an outright gift to the committee.
 At the time, Hays was attempting to pay off the 1920 Republican campaign debt.
 Hays later approached a number of wealthy men and told them that if they would contribute to pay down the committee's debt, he would reimburse them for their contributions with Liberty Bonds.

 In 1924, after his resignation from the Harding administration and while he was serving as President of the Motion Picture Producers and Distributors of America, Hays was called to testify before the Senate Committee on Public Lands.
 When asked how much money Sinclair had contributed to the Republican Party, Hays testified that his contribution was $75,000.
 In 1928, after more details of Sinclair's scheme had emerged, Hays was called to testify again.
 Hays then told the full story of Sinclair's contribution, including the donation of $185,000 in Liberty Bonds and the $75,000 cash contribution.
 He stated that he had not mentioned the bonds in his earlier testimony because the Committee "had not asked about any bonds."
 While there was some public perception that Hays was attempting to conceal Sinclair's large contribution to the Republican National Committee, he testified that he was "using the bonds to raise money for the deficit."